chainray01/er-designer-support/readme.md

 <a name="English-Version"></a>
 ## About ER Designer
 Create and manage Entity-Relationship Diagrams (ERD) with our sophisticated ER Designer platform for macOS.
-Perfect for MySQL database modeling and ERD design, this professional-grade tool leverages intuitive MacBook trackpad gestures to help database architects, full-stack developers, and system administrators efficiently design and maintain database schemas through visual ERD workflows.
+Perfect for MySQL and PostgreSQL database modeling and ERD design, this professional-grade tool leverages intuitive MacBook trackpad gestures to help database architects, full-stack developers, and system administrators efficiently design and maintain database schemas through visual ERD workflows.

 ### Advanced ERD Design Capabilities